nicholas-long/resume/README.md

 - Experience with Git and the branch, pull request, and code review workflow.
 I have used Gitlab and BitBucket, and I use Github extensively.
 - Expert in debugging and reverse engineering compiled programs for exploit creation.
 Proven track record in HackTheBox and crackmes.one challenges, with proficiency in IDA Pro, Ghidra, ROP, and bypassing Windows API anti-debugging calls.
 - Ongoing cybersecurity education in offensive penetration testing skill set
+- Proficient in German with basic knowledge of Spanish.

 ## Achievements